plast-lab/doop/documentation.md

 # Doop Documentation

-This document[^about] describes the design, implementation and usage of the new Java-based Doop.
+This document[^about] describes the design, implementation, and usage of the Java-based Doop scaffolding.

 ## Contents
 * [Overview](#overview)